awsbot-labs/aws-cloudtrail/README.md

 # aws-cloudtrail
-A CloudFormation template for the activating CloudTrail in an Amazon Web Services account.
+A CloudFormation template for activating CloudTrail in an Amazon Web Services account.